Bulbophyllum micholitzii 'Magnifico' CHM/AOS x self

 Growing Suggestions- This species is native to New Guinea and surrounding islands.
 We suggest these seedlings as intermediate to warm growing (68°-85°) with dappled light conditions meaning more shady than not.
 We tend to grow our Bulbophyllums on a bench underneath other hanging plants.
 Most Bulbophyllums have somewhat fine, and short root systems so overly bright light or dry conditions will desiccate the foliage.
 Grow in well draining but moisture retentive media.
 We have started ours in pots and by the time they outgrow their current containers, they will be ready for shallow baskets or pan pots.

 Established in 2.5" pots.
 Plants are expected to reach flowering size within 2 years.
-This is a new crop potted out this past spring.
-They are doing well and should not be disturbed anytime soon.

 |POT SIZE||2.5" pot|

 |EXPECTED FIRST FLOWERING||Expected to flower for the first time within 2 years|